leangjia/blender_docs/trunk/blender_docs/manual/editors/3dview/properties/sidebar.rst

 View Panel
 ----------

-The *View* panel lets you set other settings regarding the 3D View.
+The *View* panel lets you set other settings regarding the 3D Viewport.
 You can show it with the :menuselection:`View --> View Properties...` menu entry.

 Focal Length
-   Control the focal length of the 3D View camera in millimeters, unlike a :doc:`rendering camera </render/cameras>`.
+   Control the focal length of the 3D Viewport camera in millimeters, unlike a :doc:`rendering camera </render/cameras>`.

 .. _3dview-view-clip: